0xor1/purity/README.md

-feature of Purity is that the core application server itself can be run on the client side, meaning you can fully test your application with the purity framework all on a single web page with useful views already provided to make debugging Purity apps as easy as pie, all of this works both in native Dart and compiled javascript.
+feature of Purity is that the core application server itself can be run on the client side, meaning you can fully test your application with the purity framework all on a single web page with useful views already provided to make debugging Purity apps super simple, all of this works both in native Dart and compiled javascript.

+Learning to use Purity is best done by following examples:

 ##Examples